19/05/2024

 Your policy/strategy

-You have a formal policy and/or strategy on the prevention and response to sexual harassment and discrimination | YES |
+You have a formal policy and/or strategy on the prevention and response to sexual harassment and discrimination? | YES |

 Many organisations find that anonymous surveys of their workforce yield more reliable insights on the prevalence of sexual harassment than is offered by their formal reporting mechanisms.